paul-grozav/source.paul.grozav.info/kb/linux/windowing_system.md

 it is now a modern, actively developed, minimal and stable alternative.

 ## 5. Toolkit
+The toolkit is a library that runs on top of the X.Org server.
+It provides a higher level of abstraction, giving developers ready-made components like buttons, text boxes, sliders, and menus.
+This saves developers from having to draw every pixel themselves.

 ## 6. Diagrams
 #### Data flow